zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 - Produces measurable forces (Casimir effect)
 - May drive cosmic acceleration (dark energy)

 These are not the properties of "nothing."
-They are the properties of *something*—something that permeates all of space, couples to matter and radiation, and possesses physical characteristics that can be measured and potentially manipulated.
+They are the properties of *something*, something that permeates all of space, couples to matter and radiation, and possesses physical characteristics that can be measured and potentially manipulated.

 ### 1.2 The Terminological Barrier